Dinahussam/Sanitizer-with-Arduino/README.md

 # Sanitizer-with-Arduino
-By using Arduino, Pump, Ultrasonic Sensor, Breadboard, Jumpers
+By using Arduino, Pump, Ultrasonic Sensor, Breadboard and Jumpers